Playa Del Carmen Restaurant Guide

 Alux

 Dining at Alux is a unique and unforgettable culinary experience right in Ejidal.
 The dining room of this restaurant is in a spectacular underground cave/cenote and its food is a mix of Mayan, Mexican, and international upscale cuisine.
-For a tasty appetizer try the octopus, and for an entree don’t skip the venison or lobster tails.
+For a tasty appetizer try the octopus, and for an entree don’t skip the tomahawk steak, short ribs, or surf & turf.
+A seven-course tasting menu is now available.

 Oh, La La!

-If you’re seeking fine dining in a stylish setting, Oh La La! in Centro checks all the boxes.
+If you’re seeking fine dining in a stylish setting, Oh La La! on 10th Avenue between 28th and 30th Streets checks all the boxes.
 Plates are pieces of art in this contemporary, quaint restaurant serving refined European cuisine packed with high-quality ingredients and delightful flavors.
+Chef George and wife Mikaela operate this intimate 9-table restaurant.
 Try the grilled octopus, the melt-in-your-mouth scallops, or the duck tacos.

 The Grill